Renewable Natural Gas (Biomethane) Production

 Other Sources of Biogas

-Other sources of biogas include organic waste from industrial, institutional, and commercial entities, such as food manufacturing and wholesalers, supermarkets, restaurants, hospitals, educational facilities, etc. Learn about the Sacramento BioDigester, the largest anaerobic digestion system of its kind in North America.
+Other sources of biogas include organic waste from industrial, institutional, and commercial entities, such as food manufacturing and wholesalers, supermarkets, restaurants, hospitals, and educational facilities to name a few.
+Learn about the Sacramento BioDigester, the largest anaerobic digestion system of its kind in North America.

 Biogas can also be produced from lignocellulosic material (such as crop residues, woody biomass, and dedicated energy crops) via thermochemical conversions, co-digestion, and dry fermentation.
 These technologies are underway in Europe, with limited applications in the United States.